polca/pathways/paper.md

 # Conclusion

-1. pathways offers a tool to systematically evaluate the environmental impacts of transition scenarios, considering the full supply chain of products and services in a dynamic way where the results of the scenario are integrated within the LCA database at each timestep
+`pathways` is a tool that evaluates the environmental impacts of transition scenarios over time using time-adjusted and scenario-based LCA matrices.
+This approach allows for characterizing the environmental impacts of a scenario across a wide range of indicators, including land use, water consumption, toxicity impacts, etc. It also allows to attribute supply chain emissions to the final energy carriers, thus providing a more detailed and transparent view of the environmental impacts of a scenario.

 # Acknowledgements

 The authors gratefully acknowledge the financial support from the Swiss State Secretariat for Education, Research and Innovation (SERI), under the Horizon Europe project PRISMA (grant agreement no. 101081604).
 The authors also thank the Swiss Federal Office of Energy (SFOE) for the support in the development of the `premise` and `pathways` tools through the SWEET-SURE program.

 # References